47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 # Publish with Travis

-In this section, we are going to learn about how you can configure Travis in order to publish your microsite when you merge in master.
+In this section, we’re going to learn how to configure Travis so you can publish your microsite when you merge in master.
 You can follow these steps:

 **1- Generate an SSH key pair**